 Coconut water is one of the high potassium foods.
 Coconut meat, cream and milk are high potassium foods also.
 However, the meat, cream and milk are also high in saturated fat.
 This is not true for coconut water, though.

 There has been a lot of hype about coconut water in the recent past.
 Even though it has been a staple in Asia and the Caribbean for quite a while, coconut water began to be featured in the American news recently.
-About a year and a half ago some celebrities began being used in promotions and then the mainstream media, such as the New York Times and Los Angeles Times began to feature articles.
+About a year and a half ago some celebrities began to be used in promotions.
+Then the mainstream media, such as the New York Times and Los Angeles Times began to feature articles.
 Throwing out the excessive claims and the extremely negative articles, coconut water does appear to have a place for rehydrating you after a vigorous activity.
-It also can be used as an easy day to day source of potassium, although multiple foods are a less expensive source.
+It also can be used as an easy, day to day source of potassium, although multiple foods are a less expensive source of potassium.

 Most of us are deficient in potassium.
 The average American gets less than half the recommended daily amount.
 For most of us a good way to rehydrate after strenuous physical activity would include a high potassium drink, such as coconut water.
-Because we start out deficient in potassium, we would be helping to improve the deficit, even though more sodium than potassium is lost in sweat.
-For those of us in good health with a good potassium intake daily, it still would be safe since there is no upper limit of consumption known to be unsafe for potassium obtained through food and drink.
+Because we start out before exercise already deficient in potassium, we would be helping to improve the deficit, even though more sodium than potassium is lost in sweat.
+For those of us in good health with a good potassium intake daily, coconut water still would be safe, since there is no upper limit of consumption known to be unsafe for potassium obtained through food and drink.

 The hydrating ability of coconut water has been compared to sports drinks and water in recent studies.
 The sports drinks, such as Gatorade, and coconut water were slightly better than plain water because the electrolytes allow better absorption of the water.